Discoloration in Wood Underneath Old Hardware

 Staining During Creation

 Another potential reason behind the discoloration of your wood is when the piece was manufactured.
-It might have gone through a process where the hardware was already installed before it was painted or stained, causing the wood to be different color under the drawer pulls.
+It might have gone through a process where the hardware was already installed before it was painted or stained, causing the wood to be a different color under the drawer pulls.

-1. Use the Same or Larger Hardware
+2. Use the Same or Larger Hardware

 I decided the best fix was to either use the same old hardware to cover up the discolored area or find new hardware that would cover it too.
 On a coffee table project, I re-used the old hardware by repainting it and antiquing it with dark wax.
 But on an old nightstand, I found a large set of drawer pulls and covered the discolored area as best I could.